In this article

 - Supporting Documents:

-- Completed Form DS-4079 (Request for Determination of Possible Loss of United States Citizenship), which helps the consulate understand your reasons for renunciation.
+- Completed Form DS-4079 (Request for Determination of Possible Loss of United States Citizenship), which helps the consulate understand your circumstances regarding renunciation.

-- Form 8854 (Initial and Annual Expatriation Statement) if applicable, which certifies that you have complied with US tax obligations in the five years prior to renunciation.
+- Form 8854 (Initial and Annual Expatriation Statement), if applicable, which certifies that you have complied with US tax obligations in the five years prior to expatriation.

 - Additional Form:

-It’s recommended to get a tax professional’s support, as they may have specific guidelines or will inform you of additional documentation based on individual circumstances.
+It’s recommended to get support from a qualified tax professional, as specific documentation requirements can vary depending on individual circumstances.

 How does renouncing US citizenship impact social security and retirement benefits?

 If you renounce US citizenship, you can still receive Social Security, but the process may be more complex.
-Whether you continue to receive these benefits depends on whether the US has a totalization agreement with your new country.
+Whether you continue to receive these benefits depends on your country of residence and other eligibility requirements.

-Distributions from US retirement accounts like 401(k)s or IRAs may face higher taxes or withholdings after renunciation, so it’s better to plan ahead to avoid surprises.
+Note: Distributions from US retirement accounts like 401(k)s or IRAs may face different withholding rules or tax treatment after renunciation, so it’s better to plan ahead to avoid surprises.

 How will renouncing affect my ability to visit the US in the future?